nikhilphenocare/PhenoncareZone/README.md

 # PhenoncareZone
-This is practise public repository which contains samples for AWS and DevOps
+This is public repository which contains samples for AWS and DevOps